NagarajaN-Nethi/Binance-BTC-Data/README.md

 Then I have made some visualization to understand the trend of price of Bitcoin over the years.

-After visualizing, I have created a RAndom Forest Regressor to model the data to predict the closing price of Bitcoin.
+After visualizing, I have created a Random Forest Regressor to model the data to predict the closing price of Bitcoin.